Shuangqing-Xu/Camel/README.md

 ## Acknowledgments

 - Part of the maliciously secure secret-shared shuffle implementation is based on the public implementation of the Clarion [paper](https://www.ndss-symposium.org/ndss-paper/auto-draft-243/) with code repo [here](https://github.com/SabaEskandarian/Clarion)
-- Part of the differentially private model training implementation is extended from the public implementation in Asi et al.'s [paper](https://arxiv.org/abs/2306.04444) with code repo [here](https://github.com/apple/ml-projunit)
+- Part of our differentially private model training implementation is extended from the public implementation in Asi et al.'s [paper](https://arxiv.org/abs/2306.04444) with code repo [here](https://github.com/apple/ml-projunit)